VenkoApp/venko/programs/venko/README.md

 ## About

-Venko is a protocol for issuing tokenized payments streams.
-It is designed for a variety of common payments usecases, including:
+Venko is a protocol for issuing streams of tokens.
+It is designed for a variety of usecases, including:

-- **Token lockups.** Issue team tokens.
+- **Token lockups.** Issue team tokens over a schedule, irrevocably.
 - **Grants.** Issue revocable grants with a cliff and release schedule.
 - **Escrow.** Send tokens to someone with a cancellation period, allowing you to cancel the payment if it was sent to the wrong address.